Do I need a Pro Level Wakesurf WaveWakesurfing is easier and more fun with the right wave!

 What makes a wave good for the best pro level riders like Drew Danielo, Ashley Kidd and Keenan Flegel is the length and power (push) of a pro level surf wave, the same characteristics that make a wakesurfing wave easier for beginners.
 The more power a wave generates, the easier it is to keep the wave without the rope.
 Additionally, a longer surf wave allows you to make more mistakes while learning and still keep the wave from passing you by and falling.

 People often (very often) tell me that they are not able to throw in the rope or that they have to surf right next to the platform.
 It just boggles my mind how often I see this at the lake.
-New boats Injection that the owners cannot throw in the rope and tear it up.
+New boats surfing and the owners cannot throw in the rope.
 News flash, people, this is not how wakesurfing should be; in fact, it really isn’t even surfing at all.
 I find it almost comical, almost. that most riders who experience these problems blame it on the board they are riding, that it is too rough, or even worse that they are too old or too big and heavy, seldom is that the case.
 The reason they can’t surf is simply the boat they are surfing behind can’t produce the kind of wave they need – a long wave with PUSH!

 6’6″ 300+ lbs on a skim board